funkeinteraktiv/cogran/README.md

 ## Installation

-To install the cli you need to clone the repository first.
+To install cogran.js you need to clone the repository first.

 ```
 $ git clone https://github.com/berlinermorgenpost/cogran.git
 ```

-Now you need to install all dependencies for the application.
+Now you have to install all dependencies for the application.
+You need node.js 5.0 or higher.

 ```
 $ cd /path/to/cogran
 $ npm install
 ```

-Using the link command, we install cogran globally:
+Using the link command, we install cogran globally, so that you can run it from every folder:

 ```
 $ npm link